-(i).
-Your budget proposal should thoroughly estimate all applicable direct and indirect costs and be presented in a clear and coherent format.
+(i) Your budget proposal should thoroughly estimate all applicable direct and indirect costs and be presented in a clear and coherent format.
 HUD is not required to approve or fund all proposed activities.
 You must thoroughly document and justify all budget categories and costs (Form HUD424CBW) and all major tasks, for yourself, sub-recipients, major subcontractors, joint venture participants, or others contributing resources to the project (2 points).

-(ii).
-A separate budget must be provided for partners who are proposed to receive 10 percent or more of the federal budget requested.
+(ii) A separate budget must be provided for partners who are proposed to receive 10 percent or more of the federal budget requested.
 (1 point or NA).

-(iii).
-Your narrative justification associated with these budgeted costs should be submitted as part of the Total Budget (Federal Share and Leveraging) but is not included in the 25-page limit for this submission.
-The narrative should clearly provide an explanation of the basis for the major budget items.
-Separate narrative justifications should be submitted for partners that are submitting separate budgets (3 points).

-(iv).
-Your budget will be assessed on the degree to which it appears to be an efficient use of resources considering the proposed scope of your study.
+(iii) Your narrative justification associated with these budgeted costs should be submitted as part of the Total Budget (Federal Share and Leveraging) but is not included in the 25-page limit for this submission.
+The narrative should clearly provide an explanation of the basis for the major budget items and reflect the HUD 424 CBW line-by-line.
+Separate narrative justifications should be submitted for partners that are submitting separate HUD 424 CBW budget forms (3 points). (iv) Your budget will be assessed on the degree to which it appears to be an efficient use of resources considering the proposed scope of your study.
 A particular focus will be on the mix of individuals that will be compensated by the grant and the estimated number of hours for each (2 points).

-(e).
-Leveraging Resources (3 points)
+(e) Leveraging Resources (3 points)